cockroachdb/docs/v2.1/alter-type.md

 ### Error scenarios

-Attempting to change the column data type from `DECIMAL` to `INT` will change the on-disk representation of the column, and hence will result in an error:
+Changing a column data type from `DECIMAL` to `INT` would change the on-disk representation of the column.
+Therefore, attempting to do so results in an error:

 {% include copy-clipboard.html %}
 ~~~ sql